 This was a great course.
-The Professor was spectacular and it was a privilege to sit in his class."
+The Professor was spectacular and it was a privilege to sit in [Prof. Andrew Harvey's] class."

 I found the Professor's ability to convey the intuition behind the key concepts in a manner that could be easily understood was the most useful aspect of the course.
 He is clearly a cut above others in his ability to do this.
 One of the best I have ever come across."

-I was able to ask questions from the lecturer related to my current research work and received very useful suggestions."
+I was able to ask questions from [Prof. Andrew Harvey] related to my current research work and received very useful suggestions."

 The hands-on approach with OxMetrics was excellent.
 Professor Harvey is a fantastic teacher!"